domi413/vhdl-fmt/README.md

 ### Dependencies for Development

-To ensure consistent code quality across contributions, the following tools are part of the development and CI pipeline:
+To ensure consistent code quality across contributions, we recommend to use the provided dev container.

+Otherwise if you prefer to use your own environment, the following tools are part of the development and CI pipeline:

 - `clang` (`clang`, `clang-format`, `clang-tidy`)
 - `cmake`